 - Participation in the 2 hour weekly staff meeting and training session (Lake Forest location) on Tuesday morning is mandatory.

-Paid Graduate Assistant positions support the PRYDE program with administrative responsibilities and receive clinical training In advance of practicum.
-Successful GA staff will have the advantage of having received extensive training, will already have experience conducting intake sessions and will have built a significant clinical case load prior to the start of practicum.
-Administrative responsibilities include answering the telephone during business hours, processing referrals, case management and administrative support to staff.
+Paid Graduate Assistant (GA) positions support the PRYDE program with administrative responsibilities and receive clinical training in advance of practicum.
+Successful GA staff will have the advantage of having received extensive training and can acquire an initial caseload in anticipation of practicum.
+Administrative responsibilities include answering the telephone during business hours, processing referrals, case management (maintaining all necessary paperwork and record keeping in support of sanctions imposed by the program) and administrative support to staff.

 The PRYDE program provides its employees and volunteers with comprehensive training and supervision for pre- and post-graduate master's level students, as well as first and second year doctoral students.
-Clinical supervision is conducted by Robert H. Hohenstein, PhD and Kenneth Woog, PsyD.
-Dr. Hohenstein is the program Director, a licensed clinical psychologist and faculty member of Pepperdine University's Graduate School of Education and Psychology.
-Dr. Woog is the Associate Director of PRYDE and a licensed clinical psychologist.
+Clinical supervision is conducted by Kenneth Woog, PsyD., Olga Cervantes, Psy.D. , Lucinda Wilson, MA LMFT and Clara Lee, MA LMFT.
+Dr. Woog is the Program Director and Clinical Psychologist.
+Olga Cervantes is an MFT, Clinical Psychologist and provides Spanish language supervision for Aliento students.
+Lucinda Wilson and Clara Lee are licensed Marriage and Family Therapists.
+All four supervisors have decades of experience working with at-risk youth and their families.
 PRYDE staff also receives training in juvenile law, drug and alcohol education, and child abuse assessment.